Linux command cheetsheet

 ba

-How to add a character on each line
+How to add a character at the end of each line

 > echo -e "aa\nab\nac"